 We are setting up a mailing list for all landlords who would like to receive this newsletter; please email the Private Rented Team with your details and how you would like to receive the newsletter (email or post).

-Details of the membership of the forum, and its aims and objectives are available below.
+Details of the membership forum, and its aims and objectives are available below -

 You can also visit our Find my collection day page.